-Course Description: This course is the study of the relationship of the physical, emotional, social, and
+Course Description: This course is the study of the relationship of the physical, emotional, social, and mental factors of growth and development of children and throughout the lifespan.

 Course Purpose: The purpose of this course is to introduce students to the major theories and concepts in life span development including the physical, cognitive, and psychosocial changes that occur from conception till death.